znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 }curl http://localhost:9000/products/11  0.01s user 0.01s system 0% cpu 3.082 total
 ```

-All other requests, other than the specific request (product id 11) where a delay has been setup, will continue to use global delay.
+All other requests, other than the specific request (product id 11) where a delay has been setup, will have either no delay or fallback to global delay.

 ### Global Delay